CharlesB91/retro-bank/README.md

 # Retro Bank

-This retro banking application allows new & existing users to sign up for a retro account where they will receive a £500 joining bonus.
+Retro bank is a simple banking application which allows new & existing users to sign up for a retro account where they will receive a £500 joining bonus.
 This application has features such as check balance, deposit money, withdraw money and a mortgage calculator which will indicate how much a user can borrow based on their income and outgoings.
 This application has been set up with a google sheet API therefore all customer data & balance info is stored on a google sheet waiting to be accessed by the authenticated user.

+The name Retro Bank stems from the fact the application is operated in the terminal where is there is no graphical user interface present.

 ![Welcome-Screen](https://github.com/CharlesB91/retro-bank/blob/main/assets/images/welcome.PNG)